 Quorum.
 The Board may only transact official business at a meeting where a quorum is present.
 A quorum for a meeting of the Board will be at least five (5) members, of which at least three (3) must be representatives from the Regional Sustainable Energy Funds.

+Voting.
 The business of the Board will be approved by a majority of the members present at a meeting which enjoyed a quorum.
-The Commission’s representative will be a non-voting member, except to the extent its vote is necessary to break a tie.
+The Commission’s representative will be a non-voting member, except to the extent its vote is necessary to break a tie except as noted in these bylaws at Section XI.
+Adoption and Amendments to Bylaws, Part B.

 Open Meetings.
 All Board meetings are open to the public, except for Executive Session, which may be called by the Board to address: